 The subject of handling and disposing of regulated medical waste — and more specifically, sharps — is complicated and confusing.
 At Curtis Bay Medical Waste Services, we hear a lot of the same questions, and it’s our job to answer them.

-Here are a few frequently asked questions regarding sharps and their disposal.
+A few frequently asked questions regarding sharps and their disposal:

 What is a "sharp"?

-In terms of medical waste, a sharp can be a needle, a syringe, an injection device, a lancet, or any other medical implement that is, well, sharp.
+In medical terms, it is any device with a sharp point(s) or edges that can puncture or cut skin.
+A sharp can be a needle, a syringe, an injection device, a lancet, or any other medical implement that is, well, sharp.

 Why is it important to dispose of used sharps properly?

-Improper disposal of sharps can lead to needle sticks and injury that may ultimately result in the transmission of infectious disease.
+Used needles and other sharps can be dangerous to people and animals if not disposed of safely.
+Improper disposal of sharps can lead to needle sticks and injury that may ultimately result in the transmission of infectious disease, such as Hepatitis B (HBV), Hepatitis C (HCV) and Human Immunodeficiency Virus (HIV).
 Sharps are often considered biohazard waste, and must be disposed of appropriately.

 What type of disposal containers can I use?

-Used sharps should be placed in a designated sharps container; this container, seen in most (if not all) medical offices, is made of hard, red plastic and fitted with a lid.
-Sharps containers are usually provided by a pharmaceutical representative, but replacements can be obtained at your local pharmacy; from a healthcare provider or the health department; or by contacting Curtis Bay Medical Waste Services.
+Used sharps should be immediately placed in a designated sharps container.
+This container, seen in most (if not all) medical offices, is made of hard, red plastic and fitted with a lid.
+FDA approved sharps containers can be obtained from a pharmaceutical or medical supply company, as well as, your local pharmacy or directly from us, Curtis Bay Medical Waste Services!
+We offer various sizes of sharps containers to fit any need, including a mail-back container program.

 How can I find out specific information regarding local sharps disposal regulations?

-Sharps disposal rules are different around the world, and throughout the United States.
-Curtis Bay Medical Waste Services recommends that you contact us directly to discuss the regulations in your state and local area.
-Or, you might check the website, SafeNeedleDisposal.org, for the rules that apply specifically to your situation.
+Sharps disposal regulations are different around the world, and throughout the United States.
+Curtis Bay Medical Waste Services recommends that you contact us directly to discuss the regulations in your state and local area with a medical waste expert.
+We can walk you through the regulations and find a disposal options that works best for your situation and ensures compliance.

 Can I throw the filled sharps containers in the trash?